-Inspections for Compliance
+Inspections for Compliance:

-Unlike Europe, the current WA Animal Welfare legislation does not permit routine, unannounced inspections to ensure compliance at a private business; be that a cat or dog breeding farm, pet bird breeding premise, sheep, cattle, rabbit, pig, poultry farm, feedlot, and slaughterhouse, live animal export premise or live animal export vessel.
+Unlike Europe, the current WA Animal Welfare legislation does not permit routine, unannounced inspections to ensure compliance at a private business; be that a cat or dog breeding farm, pet bird breeding premise, sheep, cattle, rabbit, pig, poultry farm, feedlot, slaughterhouse, live animal export premise or live animal export vessel.
 An Inspector may only gain access if they receive a complaint and as a result they believe cruelty may have or is occurring.

-The Amendment will allow inspectors to conduct random routine checks to ensure that animal welfare legislation is being followed.
-This is especially significant at this time given the revelations concerning the images of ewes giving birth on live export vessels to the Middle East.
-There is overwhelming community support of the amendments because there is immense concern by Western Australians for animals' wellbeing, particularly now that inhumane practices in live export are in the spotlight.
+The Amendment will allow inspectors to randomly (without notice) and routinely check to ensure that animal welfare legislation is being followed.
+This is especially significant at this time given the revelations concerning the images of pregnant ewes giving birth on live export vessels to the Middle East.

-The community demands transparent and accountable animal businesses.
-The public wants to know that companion animals and animals produced for their wool, meat or milk that they purchase, have had basic legislative protection.
-It is imperative that WA has strong, enforceable legislation as well as routine checks for compliance.
 It is not acceptable that Industry has objections to unannounced visits as an invasion of privacy and too much regulatory power.
 How can privacy considerations be of more importance than reducing animal suffering?
 Any animal business must be fully accountable to consumers and this will only happen with increased powers for inspectors.